saifkhichi96/basic-sat/Readme.md

 BasicSAT is a simple SAT solver written in Python.
 It uses a very naive implementation of [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) to find satisfiability of a given [propositional formula](https://en.wikipedia.org/wiki/Propositional_formula).

 BasicSAT has two independent modules: a CNF maker and a SAT solver.
-All input PL statements are first converted to conjective normal form (CNF) before being given to the SAT solver to determine its satisfiability.
+All input PL statements are first converted to conjunctive normal form (CNF) before being given to the SAT solver to determine its satisfiability.

 ## Prerequisites
-This project uses Python's [ply.yacc](http://www.dabeaz.com/ply/) package for parsing input formulas and generating their parse trees.
+This project requires Python3 and uses the [ply.yacc](http://www.dabeaz.com/ply/) package for parsing input formulas and generating their parse trees.
 Before you proceed, make sure that you have the required package installed on your machine.

+You should be able to install it by running `pip install ply`.
 For details, visit its [website](http://www.dabeaz.com/ply/).

 ## How to Run
 The project can be run in a number of different modes.